- Error 0x80242ff can sometimes occur when Windows is trying to install some updates.

 Once you disable Windows Firewall, check if the problem is still there.
 If the issue is resolved, update Windows and then turn the firewall back on again.

-Solution 7 – Download the update directly from the Microsoft Update Catalog
+7. Download the update from the Microsoft Update Catalog

-If you can’t download a specific update due to update error 0x80242ff, you might be able to fix that problem by downloading the update directly from Microsoft’s Update Catalog website.
+If you can’t download a specific update due to update error 0x80242ff, you might be able to fix that problem by downloading the update directly from Microsoft’s online Update Catalog.

 - Go to the Microsoft Update Catalog website and enter the update code in the search box.

-- You’ll be presented with a list of matching updates.
-Pick the update that uses the same architecture as your PC and click the Download button.
+- Pick the update that uses the same architecture as your PC and click the Download button.

 - Once the download is finished, double-click the setup file to run the installation.